 The Legal History Of Planning Permission For Roof Lifts & Lofts:

 In 2015 General Permitted Development (GPDO) came into force and revoked The Town and Country Planning (General Permitted Development), which was the previous version of the legislation.
 Within this legislation was the “permitted development right”, which lofts are covered under, but not roof lifts.
 These development rights allow you to modify your building within a specific set of perimeters without the need for planning permission.
-Roof Lifts on 99.9% of occasion go outside of these parameters, and therefore need planning permission.
+Roof Lifts on 99.9% of occasions go outside of these parameters, and therefore need planning permission.

 What does this mean for your roof lift?